astik/infoglue-maven/README.txt

 		- Then it will copy the source from the infoglue project into the right folder of the maven2 architecture => You have now a working maven2 project : infoglue-root 2/ MAVEN (details below)
-		- go to infoglue-root folder with a command line
-		- compile Infoglue, it may takes some time, as it have to grab all the needed lib mvn install
+		If you just start with maven, it may takes some time at first as it have to grab all the needed lib
+		- go to infoglue-root/propertyset folder with a command line and install it mvn install
+		- go to infoglue-root/milton-api folder with a command line and install it mvn install
+		- go to infoglue-root/velocity folder with a command line and install it mvn install
+		- go to infoglue-root folder with a command line and install it mvn install
 	3/ ECLIPSE (details below)
 		- import into eclipse infoglue-root as a maven project